facebook

 Get a free online consultation

-Want to know if your condition could potentially be treated with neural stem cells?
+Could your condition be treated with neural stem cells?
 Contact us to schedule a no-obligation online consultation.
-Our medical advisors will help determine if this type of therapy is suitable for you, or offer an alternative treatment.
+Our medical advisors will help determine if this type of therapy is suitable for you or offer an alternative treatment.

 Advancements in Neurological Care with Neural Stem Cells